ReadySoft

-ReadySoft was a video game developer and publisher and distributor founded in 1987 by David Foster, based in Ontario, Canada.
-Products include various emulators as well as home computer ports of Sullivan Bluth's videodisc game series Dragon's Lair, Space Ace and their sequels.
+ReadySoft was a Canadian video game developer and publisher and distributor founded in 1987 by David Foster, based in Ontario, Canada.
+Products include various emulators as well as home computer ports of Sullivan Bluth's Laser disc game series Dragon's Lair, Space Ace, and their sequels.
 As a publisher, they frequently handled North American release of games by French developer Silmarils.

 Emulators

-ReadySoft's first product was a C64 emulator for the Amiga.
+ReadySoft's first product was a Commodore 64 emulator for the Amiga simply titled The 64 Emulator developed by Randy Linden.
 In 1992, ReadySoft published the A-Max II and A-Max II Plus Macintosh emulators for the Amiga which were software emulators augmented by add-on hardware.

+Collaboration with Sullivan Bluth

+In 1988, Readysoft acquired the rights to do a home port of Dragon's Lair, the Amiga port of which was their first commercial game release.
+The limitations of the 16-bit machines necessitated redrawing all of the graphics from the laserdisc originals, and cutting much of the original content.
+Randy Linden programmed the port and was responsible for the video compression algorithm as well as part of the rotoscoping.
+Reviews praised the strong graphics and sound of the ports, though noted that the gameplay did not live up to their quality.
+After the success of the initial Dragon's Lair, ReadySoft continued their collaboration with Sullivan Bluth to create home ports of Space Ace.
+It also reworked the missing scenes that could not be included with the initial releases of Dragon's Lair and Space Ace into second parts called Escape from Singe's Castle and Space Ace II: Borf's Revenge.

 Games

+In addition to porting the Sullivan Bluth laserdisc games, ReadySoft also created their own interactive cartoons in a similar style, initially with Guy Spy and the Crystals of Armageddon and later Brain Dead 13 when full-motion video became a viable technology on home computers.